SIGMAA-SDS-Ed/SIGMAA-SDS-Ed.github.io/index.md

 ### JMM 2025

-The section is organizing a [panel](https://meetings.ams.org/math/jmm2025/meetingapp.cgi/Session/11019) on Friday, January 10, 10:30 AM - 12:00 PM, titled [*SIGMAA Statistics and Data Science Education Panel: Navigating the Frontier: Statistics, Data Science, and AI in the First Two Years of College*](https://meetings.ams.org/math/jmm2025/meetingapp.cgi/Session/11019).
+The section organized a [panel]({% post_url 2025-01-10-jmm-2025 %}) on Friday, January 10, 10:30 AM - 12:00 PM, titled *SIGMAA Statistics and Data Science Education Panel: Navigating the Frontier: Statistics, Data Science, and AI in the First Two Years of College*.
+Details can be found on the linked post.

-Moderator
-: *Helen Burn*, Chair SIGMAA Statistics and Data Science Education

-Panelists
-: - *Patti Frazer Lock*, St. Lawrence University
-  - *Jamie Perrett*, Brigham Young University
-  - *Kelly McConville*, Bucknell University
-  - *Victor Piercey*, Ferris State University

-Description
-: The fast-evolving educational landscape, particularly in statistics, data science, and AI, underscores the importance of integrating these subjects in the first two years of college.
-This panel convenes experts to explore teaching challenges and opportunities, emphasizing early college courses.
-Attendees will gain insights into curriculum design and teaching methods, preparing students for success in a data-driven society.

 ### MathFest 2024